-Operation Deviation from Ethical Evaluation item Yes Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies and Reasons I. (I) (II) (III) Establishment of Ethical Corporate Management Policy and Proposal Has the Company defined ethical corporate management policies approved by the board meeting, and declared its ethical corporate management policies and procedures in its rules and external documents, as well as the commitment of its Board of Directors and senior management to implementing the management policies?
-Has the Company established an evaluation mechanism for unethical behavioral risks that helps periodically analyze and evaluate operational activities of relatively high unethical behavioral risks within the scope of operation and defined a solution to prevent against unethical behaviors accordingly that covers at least the preventive measures against respective acts under Article 7 Paragraph 2 of the Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies.
-Does the Company have the operational procedures, behavior guidelines, punishment and complaint systems clearly defined in the program to prevent unethical conduct and the implementation, and the program is regularly reviewed and amended?
-V V V The Company has formulated the regulations and policies related to ethical corporate management, which have been approved by the Board of Directors; the Board of Directors and the management adhere to the principle of ethical corporate management to maximize shareholders' equity.
-The Company has set up the exclusive unit to promote ethical corporate management under the Board of Directors, the "Chief Executive Officer's Office".
+Operation Deviation from Ethical Evaluation item No Summary Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies and Reasons I. Establishment of Ethical Corporate Management Policy and NT - 1'00 Proposal (I) Has the Company defined ethical corporate management policies approved by the board meeting, and declared its ethical corporate management policies and procedures in its rules and external documents, as well as the commitment of its Board of Directors and senior management to implementing the management policies?
+(II) Has the Company established an evaluation mechanism for V (I) The Company has formulated the regulations and policies related to ethical corporate management, which have been approved by the Board of Directors; the Board of Directors and the management adhere to the principle of ethical corporate management to maximize shareholders' equity.
+(II) The Company has set up the exclusive unit to promote ethical corporate management under the Board of No difference unethical behavioral risks that helps periodically analyze and evaluate operational activities of relatively high unethical behavioral risks within the scope of operation and defined a solution to prevent against unethical behaviors accordingly that covers at least the preventive measures against respective acts under Article 7 Paragraph 2 of the Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies.
+Directors, the "Chief Executive Officer's Office".
 It is responsible for defining and supervising the implementation of the ethical corporate management policy and preventive solutions and reporting to the Board of Directors periodically on the implementation status.
-Related regulations and information have been disclosed on the corporate management under the Board of Directors, the "Chief Executive Officer's Office".
-It is responsible for defining and supervising the implementation of the exclusive unit to promote ethical corporate management under the Board of Directors, the "Chief Executive Officer's Office".
+Related regulations and information have been disclosed on the corporate website.
+(III) The Company has set up the exclusive unit to promote (III) Does the Company have the operational procedures, behavior guidelines, punishment and complaint systems clearly defined in the program to prevent unethical conduct and the implementation, and the program is regularly reviewed and amended?
+V ethical corporate management under the Board of Directors, the "Chief Executive Officer's Office".
 It is responsible for defining and supervising the implementation of the ethical corporate management policy and preventive solutions and reporting to the Board of Directors periodically on the implementation status.
-Related regulations and information have been disclosed on the corporate management under the Board of Directors, the "Chief Executive Officer's Office".
-It is responsible for defining and supervising the implementation of the ethical corporate management policy and preventive solutions and reporting to the Board of Directors periodically on the implementation status.
-Related regulations and information have been disclosed No difference II.
-(I) Do Consolidation of Ethical Corporate Management oes the Company evaluate the ethical corporate management records of parties it does business with, and has it stipulated ethical conduct clauses in business contracts with them?
-V on the corporate website.
-(I) The Company has a rating mechanism in place for current customers and suppliers.
+Related regulations and information have been disclosed on the corporate website.
+II.
+Consolidation of Ethical Corporate Management (I) Does the Company evaluate the ethical corporate management records of parties it does business with, and has it stipulated ethical conduct clauses in business contracts with them?
+V (I) The Company has a rating mechanism in place for current customers and suppliers.
 The rights and obligations as well as the confidentiality clause of both parties are detailed in a business contract entered into.
 No difference (II) Has the Company established a dedicated unit under the Board of Directors to promote ethical corporate management and V (II) The Company has established a dedicated unit under the Board of Directors, the Chief, to take charge of the